+The following three registration types can be supported and initiated by the DO-A capable AIoT Device：

+Initial Registration, mobility registration and periodic registration.

 Initial registration

 A. Initial registration is supported and used by the DO-A capable AIoT Device to inform the network of its presence and get authenticated/authorized by the network.
 After successful registration, the AIoT Device and the network establish a context which is used, for example, in the subsequent DO-A data transfer.

-Editor’s note: It will be revisited whether or not to support initial registration in SA2#173.
+.